 |

-number and position of the notches of each wheel to be
+the number and position of the notches to

 The Lückenfüllerwalze was planned to be used in combination